 With November being National Diabetes Awareness Month in the U.S., you can imagine there’s a slew of awareness campaigns and fundraising events that go on throughout the month.

 This effort has taken on more international importance in recent years, with the growth of global observances of World Diabetes Day that takes place annually on November 14, the date marking the birthday of insulin co-discoverer Dr. Frederick Banting.

 Here at DiabetesMine, we’ve covered these November diabetes activities at length over the years.
 Please browse through this overview of posts we’ve written to get a sense of what happens when diabetes awareness becomes a national and international priority.

-You can also reflect back on last year, with our coverage of Diabetes Awareness Month 2015, in both the U.S. and across the globe.
+Don’t miss our coverage of what happened for Diabetes Awareness Month last year, in both the U.S. and across the globe.
 You’ll read about efforts from the American Diabetes Association (ADA), International Diabetes Federation (IDF), JDRF, Diabetes Hands Foundation, and other groups working to raise public awareness and make a difference for the Diabetes Community.
-In 2015, both the ADA and IDF are focusing on the theme of educating people about healthy eating.
+You can also reflect back on the prior year, with our coverage of Diabetes Awareness Month 2015, when both the ADA and IDF focused on the theme of educating people about healthy eating.

 World Diabetes Day and the Blue Circle

 World Diabetes Day (WDD) was established by the International Diabetes Federation in 1991 to call attention to this worldwide epidemic.
 The date of Nov.
 14 was chosen to honor Dr. Frederick Banting, co-discoverer of insulin back in 1921, who would be 124 years old now were he still alive to celebrate his birthday.
 WDD day was largely off the radar until 2006, when the IDF successfully advocated for the United Nations to issue a resolution on it.